Coping with Grief

 If friends wish to send memorial donations in Mr. Dill’s memory, the family suggests sending them to the Tri-State Equine Adoption and Rescue, Inc., 69 Hartly Rd.
 Hartly, DE 19953.

-in memory of Bruce Leo Dill, please visit our floral store.
+To send flowers to the family or plant a tree in memory of Bruce Leo Dill, please visit our floral store.